WGLab/GDP/README.md

 ## PREREQUISITES

 1. Python 2.7 or Python 3.6
-2. Tensorflow 1.4.1
+2. Google Tensorflow 1.4.1
-3. linux environment
+3. Linux environment
 4. CUDA (only for GPU version, skip it if using CPU)

 ## Quick Start